tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 Typically, these settings are defined and added to the observation simulation settings *after* the nominal settings have been defined (in the process outlined above).

 To efficiently achieve this, there are several functions available in Tudat, which take a list of ``ObservationSimulationSettings`` objects (such as those returned by the :func:`~tudatpy.tabulated_settings_list` function), and add specifics for on of the above options to any number of observation simulation settings.
-For each of the above three options, three separate functions are provided to modify the list of observation simulation settings (see :ref:`observation_constraints`, :ref:`noise_levels` and :ref:`observation_dependent_variable` for API links, and examples):
+For each of the above three options, three separate functions are provided to modify the list of observation simulation settings (see :ref:`observation_constraints`, :ref:`noise_levels` and :ref:`observation_dependent_variables` for API links, and examples):

 - One function modifying each ``ObservationSimulationSettings`` object in the list (for instance: regardless of the type or link end of the observation, always save the light-time as dependent variable)
 - One function modifying each ``ObservationSimulationSettings`` object in the list which contains settings for a given :func:`~tudatpy.ObservableType` (for instance: regardless of link ends, use 1 mm/s random noise for all two-way Doppler observables)